dlang-tour/chinese/basics/interfaces.md

 `class` types, but whose member functions must be implemented by any class inheriting from the `interface`.

-    interface Animal {
+    interface IAnimal {
         void makeNoise();
     }

-The `makeNoise` member function has to be implemented by `Dog` because it inherits from the `Animal` interface.
+The `makeNoise` member function must be implemented by `Dog` because it inherits from the `Animal` interface.
 Essentially `makeNoise` behaves like an `abstract` member function in a base class.

-    class Dog : Animal {
+    class Dog : IAnimal {
-        override makeNoise() {
+        void makeNoise() {
             ...
         }
     }

-    auto dog = new Dog;
-    Animal animal = dog; // implicit cast to interface animal.makeNoise();
+    IAnimal animal = new Dog(); // implicit cast to interface animal.makeNoise();

-The number of `interface`s a `class` can implement isn't limited, but it can inherit from only *one* base class.
+Although a class may only directly inherit from *one* base class, it may implement *any number* of interfaces.

 ### NVI (non virtual interface) pattern

 The [NVI pattern](https://en.wikipedia.org/wiki/Non-virtual_interface_pattern)
+allows _non virtual_ methods for a common interface.
-prevents the violation of a common execution pattern by allowing _non virtual_ methods for a common interface.
+Thus, this pattern prevents the violation of a common execution pattern.
-D easily enables the NVI pattern by allowing the definition of `final` functions in an `interface` that aren't allowed to be overridden.
-This enforces specific behaviours customized by overriding the other `interface` functions.
+D enables the NVI pattern by
+allowing `final` (i.e. non-overridable) functions in an `interface`.
+This enforces specific behaviours customized by overriding other abstract `interface` functions.

-    interface Animal {
+    interface IAnimal {
         void makeNoise();
         final doubleNoise() // NVI pattern
         {